 - It appears that Kris is just as good at flirting with enemies as Frisk was, as if you attempt to get Susie or Ralsei to do it, it just makes the enemy leave in embarrassment.

-- When in jail, Kris can eat moss to regain full health (with the game saying that it tastes mossy") and obtain and equip the shackles on the wall.
+- When in jail, Kris can eat moss to regain full health (with the game saying that it "tastes mossy" and that "your HP was mossed out") and obtain and equip the shackles on the wall.
 Ralsei, upon being interacted with, will comment on these events with mild exasperation.

 - Coming back to the cell after reuniting with Susie has her react with jealousy that Kris's cell had moss, coupled with disappointment that Kris didn't save any moss for her.